 Check out Munich’s #1 Oktoberfest Packages here!

-What beers are served at Oktoberfest?
+What beers are served at Oktoberfest in 2021?

 At Oktoberfest Munich you’ll only find beers from Munich’s 6 main breweries, the strict way it’s always been: